-• UMF implements campus wide recycling in all buildings and encourages proper management of waste whether one is on campus or at home.
+- UMF implements campus wide recycling in all buildings and encourages proper management of waste whether one is on campus or at home.
 UMF also provides campus email communications promoting community household hazardous waste and consumer electronic waste collection days in the fall and spring of each year.
-These are sent to faculty, staff and students on an event group email (> 6,000 individuals).
+These are sent to faculty, staff and students on an event group email (> 6,000 individuals). - Thirty-four (34) people completed the Planet Blue Ambassador program during this reporting period.
+There are now 49 total ambassadors on the Flint campus.